Storage doesn’t have to be boring! I used bright paints, paper and decoupage on this wood storage bin – and now I’m storing my books in style.

 9. Allow the storage bin to dry for at least 24 hours before using.

-For similar project ideas, I’d love for you to visit the posts below:
+For similar wood crafts and project ideas, I’d love for you to visit the posts below: